lochuhsin/Bitcask-kv-database/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As a backend/ml engineer, I have worked with many kinds of databases.
+As a Backend/ML engineer, I have worked with many kinds of databases.
 SQL/NoSQL, KeyValue, Document, Read-Heavy, and Write-Heavy databases.

 However, I never had a chance to really understand the implementation details of the databases.
 Like indexing, search, caching, versioning, and even distributed data store.

-Therefore, I decided to implement my own databases, start from the most simplest one, the Bitcask database and keep involving to distributed K/V store.
+Therefore, I decided to implement my own databases, start from the most simplest one, the BitCask database and keep involving to distributed K/V store.

+Of course, this project is educational purpose, still I'm trying my best to make it more robust.

 ### Design Spec:
-Briefly describe the requirements and secnerio.
+This section briefly describe the requirements and scenarios.
 * Key Value storage
 * Write-heavy
 * The size of data should be 10 times larger than memory.
 * Support crash recovery
 * Distributed storage

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With: